gpiskas/gpiskas.github.io/src/content/posts/what-is-new-java-21-lts-with-practical-examples.md

 }
 ```

 You can further refine the cases by using the `when` keyword.
-Unused variables can be replaced with a `_`.
+Unused variables can be replaced with a `_` if you enable the preview feature.

 ```java
 void refineCaseWithWhen(Point point) {